LINGUAE CELTICAE

 Volume 13: Eilean Leòdhas: An Taobh Siar & Nis (Isle of Lewis: Westside & Ness)

 The area between Shawbost and Ness on the Atlantic side of Lewis is traditionally seen as a major stronghold of Gaelic.
 Since 1981, however, this situation has slowly declined despite some commendable educational activities focussing on the communities of Lionel and Borve.
-Ness as the northernmost part of Lewis still remains a comparatively strong part of the "Gaelic-speaking heartland" but deterioration tendencies are clearly seen in Westside especially in Arnol and Bragar.
-Therefore it will be extremely necessary to improve especially the educational provision in this part of Lewis.
+Ness as the northernmost part of Lewis remains a comparatively strong part of the “Gaelic-speaking heartland” but deterioration tendencies are clearly seen in Westside especially in Arnol and Bragar.
+Therefore, it will be extremely necessary to improve especially the educational provision in this part of Lewis.

 Traditional Taigh Dubh (Black House) near Arnol in the area of An Taobh Siar (Westside)